exokitxr/zeo/README.md

   - Multi-world management with a backing database
   - _Server-side_ physics with JavaScript bindings to Bullet
   - Multiplayer support, which plays nicely with the physics server
-  - A model loader
+  - Model loader
-  - Positional audio tracking
+  - Positional audio
+  - VR `bash` shell so you can hack while jacked
   - Youtube player
-  - VR `bash` shell
+  - Portals you can walk through
+  - Weather effects
+  - Skybox with Rayleigh scattering, sun, moon, and stars
-  - Everything is JS and hackable
+  - Everything is plain JS!

 ## In progress